About Adult Services

 Our librarians are happy to help you find the perfect book, begin researching a paper, find information online, help you download eBooks from the library, or answer just about any question you might have!

 We welcome students and other individuals to utilize our three tutor rooms, each of which is equipped with a built-in desk and two office chairs, for quiet study.
-If you would like to use or reserve one of our other meeting rooms for group study, please contact us at 336.846.2041 x227 or visit the information desk on the upper level of the library.
+If you would like to use or reserve one of our other meeting rooms for group study, please contact us at 336.846.2041 x111 or visit the information desk on the upper level of the library.

 The Heritage Room boasts an unparalleled collection of local history and genealogy information about Ashe County, North Carolina.
 Out-of-town visitors and local residents alike are welcome to visit the Heritage Room to conduct their own research.
 Use of the collection is free, and an orientation to the collection is available during regular library hours.
 Anyone with an interest in Ashe County’s history will find the Heritage Room worth a visit!
 Also, neighboring libraries in Watauga County and Wilkes County have genealogy and local history rooms that are open for research.

 Our computer lab is equipped with fifteen computers and a self-service print station and is designated for quiet study only.
-In addition, we have five other desktop computers and seven laptops available for in-library use only.
+In addition, we have five other desktop computers and four laptops available for in-library use only.
 There are two black-and-white copiers, one located on the upper level of the library and one on the main level near the circulation desk.
 Costs for printing are 10¢ per page for black-and-white and 50¢ per page for color.
 There is a fax machine located on the main level of the library, and the cost to send at fax is $1.50 per page.
 We also have two flatbed scanners and an overhead scanner, and there is no cost for using the scanners.
-If you have questions about the public computers, wifi access, scanning, or printing, please ask one of our information wizards or contact us at 336.846.2041 x227.
+If you have questions about the public computers, wifi access, scanning, or printing, please ask one of our information wizards or contact us at 336.846.2041 x111.